shina07/cs374_HCI/DP7/report.md

 > Participants: Who are they?
 How did you recruit them?
 Why are they representative target users?
 Add brief demographic, context information about each participant that is relevant to your interface.

 > Use at least one photo or sketch for each participant and provide a summary description of each session (e.g., What was unique about this participant?
 Main takeaway from this participant?).

+### Participant 1

+> **Joonhwan, Choi**
+> [youtube link](https://www.youtube.com/watch?v=qLfDViR6CWM) of screen captures video during the testing

+#### Observations

+- He sometimes didn't tap 'NEXT' button before starting next set.
+- He changes 'repetition' during exercising a lot.
+We have thought that many users will plan strictly, but he plans roughly and change details after each set of workout.
+- He doesn't focus on the text.
+There are two buttons 'Add more set' and 'Go to main' after finishing all the sets, but he doesn't read the text and tap what he doesn't want.
+- It takes a lot of time to add plans.
+He doesn't find the name of workout fast.
+- He taps plan buttons in list instead of header.
+(These two buttons have same function.)
+- He does well in using the timer for break time.
+- He uses a large value of weight.
+To reach 62kg from 20kg, he taps + button 42 times.
+- He doesn't plan all the workout he will do today, but plan one workout.

+#### Interview

+### Participant 2

+> **geonho, Park**
+> [youtube link](https://www.youtube.com/watch?v=QWcvg062k-Q) of screen captures video during the testing

+#### Observations

+- He wonders the difference of 'add' and 'confirm' buttons.
+- He taps the picture instead of workout name in 'add' page.
+- He wants to plan the next workout during the break time.
+But the user cannot do anything during the break time in our service.

+#### Interview

 ## Usability lessons